Napoleon Cake

 Refrigerate until set.

-• Cover with plastic wrap and refrigerate for at least 4 to 5 hours but overnight is best.
-This helps the cream set and the layers soften, making it easier to slice.
+• Cover with plastic wrap and refrigerate overnight or up to two days before serving. his helps the cream set and the layers soften, making it easier to slice.
 Garnish with fresh fruit and powdered sugar before serving.

 2 cups fresh raspberries, 1/4 cup powdered sugar